 - the date

 Make sure the witness statement meets these standards

 The witness statement must be factual, in other words, it must be based on what the person writing the witness statement has seen or heard or what he or she felt.
 It can not be hearsay (what someone else has told the person writing the witness statement).

-The witness statement must be truthful and must include a statement of truth.
-A court can reject a witness statement if does not have a statement of truth.
+The witness statement must be truthful and must include a statement of truth (confirmation by the person who has written the witness statement that it is true).
+A court can reject a witness statement if it does not have a statement of truth.

 Check all of the facts and figures including dates and times and ensure that they match the information provided in the exhibits.
 Ensuring that the figures are correct will be particularly important for financial order applications.
 Once the witness statement is complete, do a final fact check and correct any spelling or grammatical errors.

 When you (or someone else) prepares a witness statement, it will be shared with all the parties in the case.

 These parties include the other person (the applicant or respondent), but could also include other organisations involved in the case, such as the Children and Family Court Advisory Service (CAFCASS) or the National Youth Advocacy Service (NYAS).